Early Martin Guitars

 This Spanish Style guitar has been called perhaps the earliest known Martin to feature a mature X brace,

-essentially as it has appeared for many years since.
+essentially the same as it has appeared for many years since.

 Still with the earliest typical Spanish features such as

-dividing the two pieces, and simple back strip with straight lines extending into the heel.
+the two pieces, distinctive holly binding, and simple back strip with straight lines extending into the heel.

 Bill Capell, from the essay "Early C.F.
 Martin Guitars":